Jeff Bagwell: Comeback attempt and retirement (2006)

 On January 23, 2006, the Astros indicated that they would file a claim on an insurance policy on Bagwell's health to collect approximately $15.6 million of the $17 million in salary owed to him for the 2006 season.
 Days earlier, orthopedic surgeon Dr. James Andrews had performed a physical examination on Bagwell and determined that he had become "completely disabled" and was unable to play baseball again.
 Because of the language of the policy, the Astros could not release him without losing their settlement, nor could he take the field.
 The decision effectively eliminated his chances of playing again in the Major Leagues.
 On March 28, Cigna rejected the claim, contending that because Bagwell had played during 2005 World Series he could not have become more disabled during the period of baseball inactivity characteristic of the offseason.

 Nonetheless, Bagwell still reported to spring training hoping he could contribute in some way during the upcoming 2006 campaign, and to test the injured shoulder.
 His mere presence in camp put the Astros' insurance claim into further question, creating an awkward situation between the player and the team.
-He appeared in several games, batting .219 with two RBI.
+He appeared in 14 spring training games, batting .219 with one double.
 He never had to make any difficult throws that would place notable stress on his shoulder, as the other infielders shifted toward him.
 As expected, the Astros put him on the 15-day disabled list in late March with bone spurs in the shoulder.
 Bagwell disclosed that he was only in good enough condition to play every several days, rather than every day.
 He was eventually paid the full amount of his contract.
 The Astros and the insurance company settled the claim in a confidential arrangement the same day he announced his retirement.

 The Astros declined to pick up Bagwell's $18 million club option for 2007, instead buying it out for $7 million.
 He filed for free agency in November 2006 but announced his retirement one month later.
 Owner Drayton McLane and general manager Tim Purpura stated that he would remain in player development department of the Astros organization, as one of the assistants to the general manager.